RyanMontville/buzz-note-v1/README.md

 -I believe I have created all of the API endpoints that I will need for the app.
 The current version is still all local, but I have a working API that can interact with a database and provide all of the functions the final app will have in a CLI
 -Next steps are to look into using the DOM and event handling to create the pages, and attempt to move the app to my website's server.

+## V 0.3.2
+-The app now calls the current weather temperature and weather condition for my parents house from the Accuweather API.